Improvements That Can Add Value to Your Home

 3. Appliances: If your appliance are old, tired and/or mis-matched, it will probably pay-off to replace them.
 Chances are, your prospective buyers are going to factor-in the cost of new appliances when they are making an offer on your house.
 Don’t give the buyers any more of an excuse to drive the selling price down.
 (As an added bonus, new appliances hint to your buyer’s home inspector that you cared for and maintained your house, and he will likely communicate that to your buyer).

-4. Kitchen and Bathroom: If you have Harvest Gold or Lime Green counter tops and fixtures right out of the 70’s, make them go away.
+4. Kitchen and Bathroom: If you have Harvest Gold or Avocado Green counter tops and fixtures right out of the 70’s, make them go away.
 At the very least, repaint the cabinets, freshen-up the hardware and get the special paint to re-do the counters to give them that updated look.
 If that faucet is old, creaky and drips, replace that too!
 If your kitchen looks old and beat-up, buyers and your inspector are going to suspect the same thing of the plumbing contained within.

 5. Carpets and Flooring: This goes hand-in-hand with pet damage.
 If it’s worn out and dingy, buyers are going to take that in to consideration when formulating an offer.
 Unless you specifically state an allowance for new flooring, spend the money and make your floors look nicer – chances are you will get the money back at time of the sale.